YannCebron/m68kplugin/docs/features/editor.md

 _Hover_: enable _Show quick documentation on hover_ in *Settings \| Editor \| Code Editing*

-Use _Navigate \| Select In..._ on current element in editor to open it in the _M68k Browser_ tool window.
+Use _Navigate \| Select In..._ on the current element in the editor to open it in the _M68k Browser_ tool window.

 ### Mnemonics